Share this: Google+

 Assign each value of category as a binary dummy variableHow do we compute dissimilarity or similarity for ordinal variables?

-Normalized Rank TransformationHow do we compute dissimilarity or similarity for quantitative variables?
+Normalized Rank TransformationHow do we compute dissimilarity or similarity for text and string variables?

 Euclidean DistanceHow do we compute dissimilarity between two groups (Mahalanobis distance)?